chloro-pn/tunnel/README.md

 ![tunnel icon](https://github.com/chloro-pn/draw_io_repo/blob/master/tunnel.svg)
 ## Tunnel | [中文](./README_CN.md)
 Tunnel is a cross platform, lightweight, and highly adaptable task execution framework based on `C++20 coroutine`.
-You can use it to build task execution engines with complex dependencies, or pipeline execution engines.
+You can use it to build task execution engines with complex dependencies, or pipeline execution engines.The idea of this project comes from the execution engine of `ClickHouse`.

-The idea of this project comes from the execution engine of `ClickHouse`.
-The difference is that this project can be easily integrated with other asynchronous systems or network io.
-For example, you can wait for an asynchronous operation from a third-party system during the execution process, or wait for socket reads and writes, without blocking threads.
+This project has the following features:

+* The user's processing logic does not need to focus on scheduling, synchronization, or mutual exclusion.
+You only need to design a reasonable DAG structure to achieve the ability of **multi-core parallel execution**;

+* Thanks to the powerful customization capabilities of c++20 coroutine, you can **easily integrate with other asynchronous systems or network io** (which means that `tunnel` can be easily expanded into a distributed task execution framework, which is also one of the long-term goals of this project);

+* Thanks to async_simple with good design and interface, you can **control which Executor each node in the Pipeline is scheduled on**, which is beneficial for resource isolation and management;

-This project supports passing parameters between tasks, but a Pipeline only supports one parameter type.
-If you need to pass different types of data between different tasks, please use `std::any` or `void *`.
+* Supports **passing parameters between nodes**, although each `Pipeline` only supports one parameter type.
+If you need to pass different types of data between different nodes, please use `std::any` or `void *` and perform runtime conversion;

 ## Compiler Requirement
 * This project is based on the c++20 standard.